themysticsavages/cloudbot-discord/readme.md

     read - Get the content of a file ls - Get the contents of a directory uptime - Get the bot uptime
+    youtube - Get the first five videos from a keyword
 ```

 ## Addons